Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: R educed v ibronic m odel for a bsorption s pectra

-To clarify the origin of the strong mixing between $|E_+,0\rangle$ and $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$ in the states C and D, in Fig.~\ref{Fig_RM_abs}(b) we turn off the higher-order interaction terms in Eq.~(\ref{lim_eq:tildeH_r}) by neglecting the couplings proportional to $|E_+,1_k\rangle\langle E_-,1_l|$ with $k\neq l$, which induces the transition between exciton states and, at the same time, the exchange of a single vibrational excitation between different modes $k$ and $l$.
-Note that the absorption line shapes computed with and without the higher-order interaction terms, shown in Fig.~\ref{Fig_RM_abs}(a) and (b), respectively, are almost identical (see the inset in Fig.~\ref{Fig_RM_abs}(b)), implying that the higher-order terms are weak couplings.
-It is also notable that when the higher-order terms are removed from the Hamiltonian $\tilde{H}$, the states A and B are almost unchanged, but the mixing between $|E_+,0\rangle$ and $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$ is completely suppressed in the states C and D. These results can be rationalised as follows.
-In the absence of the higher-order interaction terms, the energy-level of higher-energy exciton state $|E_+,0\rangle$ is increased by $447\,{\rm cm}^{-1}$ due to the vibronic mixing with multiple $|E_-,1_k\rangle$ states, leading to the state C in Fig.~\ref{Fig_RM_abs}(b), while the vibronic mixing of a vibrationally hot state $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$ with $|E_-,0\rangle$ is negligible due to the relatively large energy-gap between them, leading to the state D in Fig.~\ref{Fig_RM_abs}(b) whose energy-level is almost identical to that of $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$.
-This leads to small energy-gap of around $6\,{\rm cm}^{-1}$ between states C and D, which can be strongly mixed even by weak higher-order couplings, as shown in Fig.~\ref{Fig_RM_abs}(a).
+To clarify the origin of the strong mixing between $|E_+,0\rangle$ and $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$ in the states C and D, in Supplementary Figure~\ref{Fig_RM_abs}b we turn off the higher-order interaction terms in Eq.~(\ref{lim_eq:tildeH_r}) by neglecting the couplings proportional to $|E_+,1_k\rangle\langle E_-,1_l|$ with $k\neq l$, which induces the transition between exciton states and, at the same time, the exchange of a single vibrational excitation between different modes $k$ and $l$.
+Note that the absorption line shapes computed with and without the higher-order interaction terms, shown in Supplementary Figure~\ref{Fig_RM_abs}a and b, respectively, are almost identical (see the inset in Supplementary Figure~\ref{Fig_RM_abs}b), implying that the higher-order terms are weak couplings.
+It is also notable that when the higher-order terms are removed from the Hamiltonian $\tilde{H}$, the states A and B are almost unchanged, but the mixing between $|E_+,0\rangle$ and $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$ of the states C and D is completely suppressed.
+These results can be rationalised as follows.
+In the absence of the higher-order interaction terms, the energy-level of higher-energy exciton state $|E_+,0\rangle$ is increased by $447\,{\rm cm}^{-1}$ due to the vibronic mixing with multiple $|E_-,1_k\rangle$ states, leading to the state C in Supplementary Figure~\ref{Fig_RM_abs}b, while the vibronic mixing of a vibrationally hot state $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$ with $|E_-,0\rangle$ is negligible due to the relatively large energy-gap between them, leading to the state D in Supplementary Figure~\ref{Fig_RM_abs}b whose energy-level is almost identical to that of $|E_+,1_{453\,{\rm cm}^{-1}}\rangle$.
+This leads to a small energy-gap $\sim 6\,{\rm cm}^{-1}$ between states C and D, which can be strongly mixed even by weak higher-order couplings, as shown in Supplementary Figure~\ref{Fig_RM_abs}a.
 However, the energy-level shifts of the states C and D by the higher-order interaction terms are negligible due to the weak coupling strength, which makes the resulting absorption line shapes insensitive to the presence of the higher-order couplings.